6 Types of Wood for Phinisi Boats in Indonesia

 3. Spiritual and Symbolic Value

 In traditional belief systems, some woods are thought to carry soulful or sacred energy.
-Ulin and bitti, in particular, are often chosen for core structural parts because they are believed to hold protective spiritual power.
+Ulin and bitti, in particular, are often chosen for core structural parts.
+This is because they are believed to hold protective spiritual power.

 Builders offer prayers and blessings during timber selection, honoring the life force of the tree before it becomes part of the ship.